Goldfield, Nevada

-Goldfield is an unincorporated town and census-designated place and the county seat of Esmeralda County, Nevada.
+Goldfield is an unincorporated town and census-designated place in and the county seat of Esmeralda County, Nevada.

-It is the locus of the Goldfield CDP which had a resident population of 268 at the 2010 census, down from 440 in 2000.
+It had a population of 225 at the 2020 census, down from 440 in 2000.
 Goldfield is located 247 mi southeast of Carson City, along U.S. Route 95.

 Goldfield was a boomtown in the first decade of the 20th century due to the discovery of gold – between 1903 and 1940, Goldfield's mines produced more than $86 million at then-current prices.
 Much of the town was destroyed by a fire in 1923, although several buildings survived and remain today, notably the Goldfield Hotel, the Consolidated Mines Building (the communications center of the town until 1963), and the schoolhouse.
 Gold exploration continues in and around the town today.